Initially approved: November 21, 2011

 on campus may be used for informational and commercial purposes by any group, including

-University Group(s), Recognized Student Group(s) and/or Non-University Group(s).
+University Group(s), Recognized Student Organization(s) and/or Non-University Group(s).

 All materials are subject to removal at any time.